 2.11 International Boundaries & Rate Variations

 Calls to some countries may have higher rates due to international boundary and sovereignty disputes.
 Examples are territories such as Kashmir India, West Bank Israel, & Gaza Israel to name a few.
 Rates will be determined based on the area code being dialed and not the Country label.
+Call Comwave if you are unsure.

 2.12 Transferring your long distance to Comwave

-If you are a local line customer of another phone company, you may switch to Comwave long distance services.
+If you are a local line Subscriber of another phone company, you may switch to Comwave long distance services.
 Switching takes a few business days (Migration) after you have provided Comwave with consent.
 During the migration, you will continue to receive charges from your current long distance provider until the migration is complete and services have been successfully switched to Comwave.
 Comwave shall not be held liable for any long distance charges incurred by you before the migration is complete.

 For plans that include free calling to a specific country or groups of countries; Comwave may at any time remove certain countries from the calling plan as may be required from time-to-time due to; economic conditions, regulatory, international turmoil, call termination issues, or an increase in the international call termination rates associated to a destination.
-If the calling plan includes only one country or service that is being removed by Comwave, customer may terminate the agreement without further liability.
-If the calling plan includes several countries or services, E.g. Comwave Home Phone Global, the Customer shall remain obligated to the Contract.
+If the calling plan includes only one country or service that is being removed by Comwave, Subscriber may terminate the agreement without further liability.
+If the calling plan includes several countries or services, E.g. Comwave Home Phone Global, the Subscriber shall remain obligated to the Contract.

 3.01 Subscriber Confidentiality and Privacy